-The vitamin aisle at your local pharmacy contains a huge assortment of vitamins aimed at helping different genders and ages.
-Prenatal vitamins are another vitamin category that are specifically geared toward women thinking about becoming pregnant or who are pregnant.
+The vitamin aisle at your local pharmacy contains a huge assortment of vitamins for different genders and ages.
+Prenatal vitamins are specifically geared toward women thinking about becoming pregnant or who are pregnant.

-The concept behind prenatal vitamins is that women’s nutritional and vitamin needs increase with pregnancy.
+The concept behind prenatal vitamins is that some of a women’s nutritional and vitamin needs increase with pregnancy.
 A baby especially needs certain nutrients to develop.
 Expectant moms don’t always take in enough nutrients in their daily diets.
 Prenatal vitamins are meant to bridge the nutritional gap.

 It’s important to remember that prenatal vitamins are a supplement to a healthy diet for expectant moms.
 They aren’t a replacement for a healthy diet.

-- Calcium.
+Calcium.
 According to the Mayo Clinic, pregnant and adult women need 1,000 milligrams (mg) of calcium daily.
 Prenatal vitamins typically have between 200 and 300 mg of calcium.
-This supplements a woman’s calcium requirements but doesn’t account for all of her daily calcium needs.
-Calcium is important for pregnant and lactating women because it keeps their bones strong.
+This contributes to a woman’s calcium requirements but doesn’t account for all of her daily calcium needs.
+Calcium is important for all women because it keeps their bones strong.

-- Iron.
-Iron is necessary to create new red blood cells in the body.
+Iron.
+This mineral is necessary to create new red blood cells in the body.
 Because a woman increases her blood volume during pregnancy, iron is a must-have.
 According to the Mayo Clinic, pregnant women need 27 mg of iron a day.
 This is 8 mg more than women who aren’t pregnant.

 Prenatal vitamins often contain other vitamins and minerals.
 These could include: